robole/now-showing/README.md

 <h4 align="center"><em>Preview movies showing in movie theaters in your country</em></h4>
 <br/>

-Browse the catalogue of movies that are showing in theaters to decide what movie you want to see.
+Browse the catalogue of movies that are showing in movies theaters (cinemas) to decide what movie you want to see.
 The data is provided by [TMDB](https://www.themoviedb.org/).

 <img src="img/screenshots/screenshot.jpg" alt="screenshot of application">